scott-griffiths/bitstring/README.rst

 bitstring is open source software, and has been released under the MIT licence.

-This version supports Python 2.6 and later (including Python 3).
+This module works in both Python 2.7 and Python 3.
-For Python 2.4 and 2.5 you should instead download version 1.0.

 Documentation
 -------------